 - Read here for information on project collaboration with researchers in Russia and Belarus Opens in new window..

 In addition to reading the call text, you also need to consult our Guide for applicants Opens in new window..

-For this grant, relevance to 3R is an absolute requirement, which means that the project must develop methods to replace, reduce and/or refine experiments on animal according to the 3R principles External link, opens in new window..
+For this grant, relevance to 3R is an absolute requirement, which means that the project must develop methods to replace, reduce and/or refine experiments on animals according to the 3R principle External link, opens in new window..